 One result of that effort, was a Concerto Competition held last December, and the five winners will perform solos during the Spring Concert.
-Vocalists Jacsson Jean, Jeeyhe Kang, and Julia Nelson will each perform their winning arias, joining movements by Ava Akakia on violin and Corey Sweeney on oboe.
+Vocalists Jacsonn Jean, Jeeyhe Kang, and Julia Nelson will each perform their winning arias, joining movements by Ava Akakia on violin and Corey Sweeney on oboe.

 “All of the concerto winners have studied privately for years cultivating their craft and skill as musicians,” Forrester says.
 “In most circumstances, performers rehearse and perform with a pianist, the concert at UMass Boston allows the soloists to perform with an orchestra as intended.”